 I did not visit in 2021 and 2022.

-2023: The “Years of the Vicissitudes” begin with SCTLD (Observations Jan 8 to Apr 8)
+2023: The “Years of the Vicissitudes” begin with SCTLD (Observations in 2023 Jan 8 to Apr 8)

-2023 turned out to be the “Year of the Vicissitudes”, when the all-good-news story about Vauxhall Reef would change due to causes originating well beyond the shores of Barbados.
+2023 turned out to be the first “Year of the Vicissitudes”, when the all-good-news story about Vauxhall Reef would change due to causes originating well beyond the shores of Barbados.

 When I first arrived in January of 2023, I immediately looked for occurrence of SCTLD (Stony Tissue Loss Disease) which I had been on the lookout for* but did not find in 2020.